November 9, 2021

 Some of the features we especially like are its customizability, content organization, user-friendliness, and easy navigation.
 On the downside is limited in terms of the media format coverage – especially in terms of video integration.

 Dokeos is a free online learning management system product used by international companies, federal governments, and universities.
-This platform was created to build distance learning sites.
+This platform was created to build distance learning tools.
 It is more suitable for organizations than universities, as it focuses on professional clientele, such as company staff.

 It offers a full range of software tools.
 It supports graphic learning by creating mental maps and helps with administering, structuring, and testing knowledge.

 The training management tool is intended only for web-use, and we must mention that the price range is on the high end.

-OpenELMS is a joint project whose activities are focused on the organization and implementation of a distance learning system for use in commercial and educational organizations.
+OpenELMS is a joint project whose activities are focused on the organization and implementation of a distance learning software for use in commercial and educational organizations.
 This platform is a free software product.
 The LMS OpenELMS software is very comprehensive and incredibly intuitive to use.

 It has a limited range of options, but we must praise it in terms of visual attractiveness as well as universality.
 And all that for free!

 Opigno is an LMS portal that supports informal teaching, and all users have equal authority or a hierarchical teaching environment, with the roles of teachers, students, classes, and workgroups.
 The downside is the complex configuration.

 The possibilities provided by the Opigno system are certificates, lecture schedules, forums, author e-learning tools, grading systems, and video galleries which are just some of the impressive list of features available to the user.